claui/homebrew-textmate/README.md

 One of them is that Homebrew keeps a bit of metadata inside the `/usr/local/Caskroom/` hierarchy.
 This metadata will include instances of the `tmbundle` artifact stanza, which is proprietary for TextMate-related Casks.

-The `tmbundle` stanza is unknown to Homebrew, and could in theory lead to unexpected errors.
-If you experience such errors, refer to the Troubleshooting section.
+The `tmbundle` stanza is unknown both to Homebrew and to the `brew cask` command.
+Homebrew does not expect metadata to contain `tmbundle` entries, which possibly leads to warnings or error messages.
+If you experience issues, refer to the Troubleshooting section.

 ## Will this break TextMate or my bundles in any way?